 More than 850,000 visitors come to Doheny State Beach each and every year.
 Surfers love hitting the world class waves on the northern side and beach bums enjoy on the beach camping options on the southern side.
 The state-managed campground has 122 designated spots from single use tent sites to RV friendly sites and finally one large group campsite.
 The campsites tend to go fast since it is such a beautiful campground, so here are some tips you need to know before heading out to Doheny State Beach.

 - The park is open year round from 6am to 10pm for day visitors.
 If you want to stay overnight at the campground, check-in is 2pm and check-out is 12pm.

 - Dogs are allowed at Doheny Beach.
 But only in the campground and picnic areas.
-Unfortunately furry friends are not on the sandy beach itself in order to protect marine life present.
+Unfortunately furry friends are not allowed on the sandy beach itself in order to protect marine life present.
 Make sure you keep your dog on a leash, and have them snuggle up with you in your tent at night.